KlausMisun/Yapped-Klaus/README.md

 ## What to expect?

-Nothing Much, this project is very much a personal project I am working on to not only learn how a few facets of modding Souls games work but improve my own ability coding skills.
+Nothing Much, this project is very much a personal project I am working on to not only learn how a few facets of modding Souls games work but improve my own coding skills.

 ## What are the current plans?